 Between Prince and Spring

 I lived on Mott St., about 4 blocks from CBGB’s,…but it was a bit after the hey day of punk.
 But people like David Godlis, (East Coast) and Edward Colver (West Coast), got to really experience something unique.
 And that will never (probably) be repeated again.
 Yes, music morphed, and in the purest sense we missed the boat.
 But youth cannot be held down or muffled.
-They will always find a “Fuck You” outlet.
-(See my images,…© Federico Mastrianni)
+They will always find a “F* You” outlet.

 The punk photography part of this varied.
 It was ALWAYS film back then, and even the newer guys, like Mark Murrmann, (who’s also the editor of Mother Jones), still uses film.
 He once said that his Leica M6 felt like a part of his arm, and saw no reason to change.
 Edward Colver and others were working at a time when there was no choice, other than camera and brand of film.